Aakash10-Coder/new/README.md

 # new

-hello this is the first project on github of mine . the new begning og learnig.
+hello this is the first project on github of mine . the new begning of learnig. so leas chill and happycode